seshuk/seshuk.github.io/_posts/2018-01-01-new-year-resolutions.md

 * Tick off at least 1 item in personal bucket list
  - Post once done.

-_I'm excited to start this year than ever.
-Here we go...._
+_I'm excited to start this year than ever....._

 # Happy New Year - 2018 #